EMT-B Certification Program Overviews

 - Common emergency types

 Employment Outlook and Salary Info

 Basic and intermediate EMTs are hired primarily by ambulance services.
 In small communities, their services may be voluntary.
-According to the U.S. Bureau of Labor Statistics (BLS), there were 229,340 EMTs and paramedics as of May 2011.
-The BLS estimated that by 2020 there would be 301,900 of these professionals, a 33% increase between 2010 and 2020.
-Nationwide, the average annual salary for emergency medical technicians and paramedics was $34,030 as of May 2011 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), there were 241,200 EMTs and paramedics as of May 2014.
+The BLS estimated a 24% increase between 2014 and 2024.
+Nationwide, the average annual salary for emergency medical technicians and paramedics was $35,430 as of May 2015 (www.bls.gov).

 EMT-B certification is valid for two years.
 Professionals may recertify through continuing education or examination.
 Basic-level EMTs who choose education must complete 72 hours of continuing education; including a national 24-hour EMT-Basic refresher that meets DOT requirements.
 The remaining 48 hours of EMT-related continuing education courses must include 16 hours covering certain areas of the job.
 Recertification also requires that the professional must be actively working as an EMT, hold a current CPR certification or license and meet the appropriate EMT level requirements.

 EMT-B professionals may use the required continuing education hours for schooling to obtain a higher certification as an EMT-Intermediate (EMT-I) or EMT-Paramedic (EMT-P).
 The highest level of EMT, the EMT-P, is often just referred to as a paramedic.
 Paramedics are able to give both oral and intravenous drugs and perform other emergency medical operations.
 They are often hired by hospitals to work in the emergency room.